YinHK-gameDev/unity-learn/Multiplayer & Network/Relay/README.md

 #### Unity Transport Package (UTP)
 Relay leverages the Unity Transport Package (UTP) to offer a connection-based abstraction layer over UDP sockets with optional functionality like reliability, ordering, and fragmentation.
 You can use [Relay with UTP and NGO](https://docs.unity.com/relay/en-us/manual/relay-and-ngo), or [only UTP](https://docs.unity.com/relay/en-us/manual/relay-and-utp) if you prefer an alternative netcode library.

+The Relay SDK works well with the Unity Transport Package (UTP), a modern networking library built for the Unity game engine to abstract networking.
+UTP lets developers focus on the game rather than low-level protocols and networking frameworks.
+UTP is netcode-agnostic, which means it can work with various high-level networking code abstractions, supports all Unity’s netcode solutions, and works with other netcode libraries.

 ### Use Relay with Netcode for GameObjects (NGO)
 You **must configure your Unity project for Unity before using Relay with NGO**.
 Check out Get started with Relay.
 After you’ve enabled the Relay service and linked your Unity Project ID through the Unity Editor, you can **import the requirements**, set up the **`NetworkManager`**, **authenticate the player with Unity services**, and start working with the Relay SDK.